joker3serri/Bit/docs/overrides.md

 We made some change to be able to show all logins in the vault : by removing favorite feature, folders and collections.
 We replaced the icons displayed by bitwarden with Cozy icons for card paiements ( with Cozy Banks logo) and identity (with Cozy Contact logo).

-their has been also a small change in the "tab" tab to group in a single section the identity and payment cards sections.
+There has also been a small change in the "tab" tab to group in a single section the identity and payment cards sections.

 Related PRs: